dralxs/paikan/README.md

 ## Introduction

 The malware I am currently trying to make is a rootkit that works on windows system.
 It is called **Paikan** in reference to the book "La nuit des temps" by René Barjavel.
-It is a school project and I am not responsible for any bad use of this program.
+This is a school project.
+I am not responsible for any misuse of this program.

 ### Hooking